corliss5156/serverless-upload/Readme.md

 ## Architecture
 ![Alt text](architecture.png)

+The Cloud Function performs the following steps:

+1. Authenticate with Google Drive using the provided credentials and scopes.

+2. Retrieve the ID of the "Uploaded" folder in Google Drive.

+3. List files in Google Drive that match the criteria (files with names starting with "Chapter" and not in the "Uploaded" folder).

+4. Identify chapters to be uploaded today based on the current date and a predefined target date.

+5. Check if the identified chapters have already been uploaded to Google Drive.

+6. Notify the Telegram chat about any chapters that have not been uploaded today

 ## Local testing
 We definitely want to test our function directly in our development environment.
 While the deployed function will assume the service account as its identity when running on the cloud, we will need to take the following steps to test the function locally.